gpt4life/alpagasus/README.md

 ```
 After the rating, you will need to use `rating/filter.py` and `rating/get_scores.py` to process your reviews obtained from ChatGPT/Claude.

-## The filtered data
+## The structure of data

-We provide the filtered data here for reproducing the results in our paper: `filtered_data/claude_t45.json` and `filtered_data/chatgpt_9k.json`. t45 means the threshold is 4.5 and chatgpt/claude means the prompted models.
-We also provide with the `random_9k.json` file which is randomly selected from the original Alpaca dataset.
+We provide the filtered data here for reproducing the results in our paper: `data/filtered/claude_t45.json` and `data/filtered/chatgpt_9k.json`. t45 means the threshold is 4.5 and chatgpt/claude means the prompted models.
+We also provide with the `data/random/random_9k.json` file which is randomly selected from the original Alpaca dataset.

 ## Training